Name of Listing

 San Ignacio Town

 In need of some R&R or meditation in a quiet outdoor setting?
-Come try out unique yoga cave!
+Come try out a unique yoga cave!
 Tucked away in a quiet corner of Cave World Adventures, you can be one with nature ... moreand find your zen- Belizean style!
 Use this private cave to practice yoga, meditation, journaling, praying, or whatever you need to relax, calm your mind, and enjoy nature.

 This tour is approximately 4 hours or more.
 This cave takes place right in this beautiful 300-acre adventure park in Cayo just 10 minutes from the famous Xunantunich Mayan ruin.